-We are subject to the informational requirements of the Exchange Act.
-Accordingly, we are required to file reports and other information with the SEC, including annual reports on Form 20-F and reports on Form 6-K. You may inspect and copy reports and other information filed with the SEC at the Public Reference Room at 100 F Street, N.E., Washington, D.C.
+Upon completion of this offering, we will become subject to the informational requirements of the Exchange Act.
+Accordingly, we will be required to file reports and other information with the SEC, including annual reports on Form 20-F and reports on Form 6-K. You may inspect and copy reports and other information filed with the SEC at the Public Reference Room at 100 F Street, N.E., Washington, D.C.
 20549.
 Information on the operation of the Public Reference Room may be obtained by calling the SEC at 1-800-SEC-0330.
 In addition, the SEC maintains an Internet website that contains reports and other information about issuers, like us, that file electronically with the SEC.
 The address of that website is www.sec.gov.

 As a foreign private issuer, we are exempt under the Exchange Act from, among other things, the rules prescribing the furnishing and content of proxy statements, and our executive officers, directors and principal shareholders are exempt from the reporting and short-swing profit recovery provisions contained in Section 16 of the Exchange Act.
-In addition, we are not required under the Exchange Act to file periodic reports and financial statements with the SEC as frequently or as promptly as U.S. companies whose securities are registered under the Exchange Act.
+In addition, we will not be required under the Exchange Act to file periodic reports and financial statements with the SEC as frequently or as promptly as U.S. companies whose securities are registered under the Exchange Act.

-INDEX TO CONSOLIDATED FINANCIAL STATEMENTS
+INDEX TO FINANCIAL STATEMENTS